datadryad/dryad-app/documentation/external_services/amazon_aws_ec2_setup.md

 - update the credentials and deploy script for the specified environment
 ```
 mkdir -p ~/deploy/shared/config/credentials/
-# if using a stage or prod environment, put the key in the appropriate place (REPLACE the "stage" with the approppriate key name)
+# if using a dev, stage or prod environment, put the key in the appropriate place (REPLACE the "stage" with the approppriate key name)
 cp stage.key ~/deploy/shared/config/credentials/
 cp ~/dryad-app/script/server-utils/deploy_dryad.sh ~/bin/
 # EDIT the deploy_dryad.sh to use correct environment name